 Most organizations have a jam-packed work schedule.
 Tight project completion deadlines line up multiple meetings in a day.
 While your team might feel energetic about work initially, their morale might get impacted in the long run.

 On the other hand, employee wellness programs provide people with an opportunity to destress themselves.
 They are also able to communicate with each other on non-work-related issues and bring in enthusiasm.

-Moreover, if your wellness program includes a team activity, there is a renewed sense of energy among employees.
-All of these factors, including the fact that your employees feel appreciated, results in boating their morale.
+Moreover, if your wellness program includes a team activity, employees have a renewed sense of energy.
+All of these factors, including the fact that your employees feel appreciated, result in boating their morale.
 Chances are they will be happier when they know they can control aspects of their behavior and well-being with exercises and other guided initiatives.

 Six Ways to Improve Employees’ Physical and Mental Well-being

 Wellness /ˈwɛlnəs/noun: the state of being healthy, especially when it is something that you actively try to achieve

 Here are six proven and powerful ways to boost employees’ physical and mental well-being: